CALL US : 1-800-303-4312

-Keep in mind that you are buying a "fire place" and the safety of your family, your property, and possibly your neighbors depend on it.
+Keep in mind that you are buying a “fire-place” and the safety of your family, your property, and possibly your neighbors depend on it.

-There are 2 basic designs of outdoor fireplaces, Chimineas and Fire Pits.
+There are 2 basic designs of outdoor fireplaces, Chiminea and Fire Pits.
 A chiminea can be defined as a single mouth opening fireplace that has a chimney to efficiently fuel the fire with fresh air.
 A Fire Pit will have a 360 degree view of the fire, overly large, or multiple openings with little or no drafting action.

-Fire pits and 360 degree open fireplaces are like a raised ring of rocks.
-They may have chimneys, but overly large or 360 degree opening prohibits proper drafting.
-Without proper drafting a fire will smolder due to inadequate airflow creating excess smoke that can be uncomfortable for you and annoying to your neighbors.
-Don't be fooled by companies calling their fire pits chimineas.
+Don’t be fooled by companies calling their fire pits chimineas.
 A fireplace with neck openings and little room for embers/ash is just a fancy firepit.
 Since they do not burn clean, they will leave behind large amounts of unburned ash and charcoal.
-You'll be better off with a ring of rocks in the yard and a cozy chiminea on your deck.
+You’ll be better off with a ring of rocks in the yard and a cozy chiminea on your deck.

-The design of a good chiminea creates a drafting action, drawing fresh air into the fire to get the most Btu's from your firewood.
+The design of a good chiminea creates a drafting action, drawing fresh air into the fire to get the most Btu’s from your firewood.
 The fire burns hotter and cleaner, leaving behind only a small amount of ash and very little, if any, smoke during a fire.
-Chimineas also enclose a fire, protecting people and property.
-Blue Rooster Company chimineas all designed for efficient drafting.
-Making them easy to light, efficient, and clean burning outdoor fireplaces.

 Chain store and mass marketed fireplaces made of copper, sheet steel, or clay, do not provide the safety or longevity of cast iron or cast aluminum.
 The Blue Rooster Company has owned, burned and studied about every type of outdoor fireplace.
-Out of the materials available, Cast Aluminum stands out as the best.
-Here is a comparison of different materials:
+If you have any questions before purchasing a chiminea, please give us a call.

 Clay chimineas need to be babied; "Feed slowly, keep warm and dry."
 If you want a fireplace that is going to be safer and last longer, any other material on the market is a better investment.
 Clay fails from moisture and movement.
 Thermal shock is not an issue, a warranty for thermal shock is as good as a warranty against meteor strike.
 If you plan to move your fireplace for patio arrangements or yard use, then a clay chiminea is not a good option.